 Scarecrow policemen.
 Scarecrow lovers stare at each other on a park bench.

 The weather has suddenly become unnaturally hot.
-Passepatout comments on how this is meant to be a miserable isle of weather – 9 months of winter and then 3 months bad weather?
+Giristroula comments on how she thought this is meant to be a miserable island of weather – 9 months of winter… and then 3 months bad weather.

 I get out of the van barefoot, burning my soles on the paving stones.

-We leave Brora, its real and its wicker people, pretty quickly as strange thoughts of Summerisle come to my mind.
+We leave Brora, its real and its wicker people, without hanging around too long, as strange thoughts of Summerisle come to my mind…

 Inverness is spread out in the sun in front of us.

 So here we are… in that hub of the Highlands I’d heard so much about.
+The Bright Lights, Big City.
 The place where people plan their nights out months in advance, as I learnt from the men in Lochalsh.

 It is a handsome town.
 Respectable and without many tourists, as far as I could see.
 Although the tartan shops down the high street seemed to be trying their hardest to appeal to them.